Hennessy Carolina Shows How She Turns Up At 3 AM In The Morning

 Hennessy x 3 AM

-Carolina went to Instagram Tuesday with the hilarious footage.
+Cardi B’s sister went to Instagram Tuesday with the hilarious footage of her turning up.
 The clip features her donning some now-signature blonde hair and getting lit in her crib.

 “3am Shmooooood😜💕” -Hennessy Carolina’s Instagram